-"RESOLVED, to re-elect Mr. Eyal Kaplan and Mr. Dror Erez, to serve as a director of the Company for a period commencing on the date of the Meeting and until the third annual general meeting of the shareholders of the Company following the Meeting or their earlier resignation or removal, as applicable."
+"RESOLVED, to approve the re-election of Mr. Eyal Kaplan and the election of Mr. Amir Guy to serve as a director of the Company for a period commencing on the date of the Meeting and until the third annual general meeting of the shareholders of the Company following the Meeting or their earlier resignation or removal, as applicable."